bkamins/bkamins.github.io/_posts/2022-09-16-benchmarking.md

 In the post I use Julia 1.8.1, BenchmarkTools.jl 1.3.1, and Plots.jl 1.32.1.
 The machine I used has Intel(R) Core(TM) i7–10850H CPU @ 2.70GHz processor.

-Note!
-In [this post][newpost] I explan new features of `unstack` introduced in DataFrames.jl 1.4 release.

 # Modern CPUs learn the task they are asked to execute

 **First experiment**